You can dowload a PDF version of the programme here.

 Room: Plató

-• Eurocities policy update
+• Eurocities policy and advocacy update

 • Forthcoming activities and opportunities for Eurocities members (Next Social Affairs Forum)